Shecyy/SAGAN/README.md

 # SAGAN
 SAGAN: An unsupervised image enhancement model

-This paper has been submitted to AI review.
+This paper has been submitted to Artificial Intelligence Review.